Instant Pot Chicken Biryani

 What is Biryani?

-Biryani is a mixed rice dish that originated in India but is eaten in several other countries in the far east.
+Biryani is a mixed rice dish that originated in India.
+It is now eaten in several other countries in the far east.
 The meat may be chicken, goat, beef, lamb, fish or prawns so there are clearly many different variations to imagine.

 This link will tell you more about the different types of biryani and their origins and varieties.